 This senior level course focuses on both expository writing in several genres, and literature reading in all content areas.
-Students will be exposed to literature as an integral part of man's expression of a time period.
-Students will also learn how art and literature related to each other and the world they live in today.
+Students will be exposed to literature as an integral part of the human experience of a time period.
+Students willalso learn how art and literature related to each other and the world they live in today.